 The boy was thrown into confusion due to the divorce of his beloved parents.
 Rushing between mom and dad, Frank ran away from both of them to avoid an emotional storm.

-After that, he was forced to do everything possible to survive, that is, he had no choice.
+After that, he was forced to do everything possible to survive; he had no choice.

-A teenager is faced with the cruelty of materialistic reality, and, above all, with the fact that every independent step costs money.
+A teenager is faced with the cruelty of materialistic reality, and, above all, that every independent step costs money.

 From a spiritual point of view, this part of his life path was predetermined.

-Typically, a person gets this opportunity to quickly acquire the missing energies and/or qualities.
+Getting money, a person gets this opportunity to acquire the missing energies and/or qualities.

-Even before the parents’ divorce, we see that Frank had a high “mechanism” of self-defence – an episode of his transformation into a school teacher.
+Even before the parents’ divorce, we see that Frank had a high “mechanism” of self-defense – an episode of his transformation into a school teacher.